-These binge-worthy bits and pieces are worth a watch this twixmas
+These binge-worthy bits and pieces are worth a watch this spring

-Ah, the days between Christmas and New Years.
-The kind of timeless window where there’s nothing to do, plenty of leftovers to eat, and thankfully – lots of TV to get through.
-If you found yourself too busy this year to watch anything beyond the must-sees, this is for you.
-These are the shows that flew a little under the radar this year, in the shadow of giants like Succession and Money Heist.
+If you found yourself too busy last year to watch anything beyond the must-sees, this is for you.
+These are the shows that flew a little under the radar in 2021, in the shadow of giants like Succession and Money Heist.
 Put your feet up, hit play, and thank us later.

 If you’ve taken the train through Connolly Station in Dublin, you’ve probably seen the posters.
 But outside of that, there hasn’t been much hype around this fantasy series on Prime Video.
 The show is an adaptation of the sprawling high fantasy series by Robert Jordan.
 Starring Rosamund Pike, the show is set in a world where magic exists, but only some can access it.
 Give the slow start a chance for an action-packed eight episodes, with a second season confirmed.